asynxc/fgql/README.md

 // ..
 ```

-`defaultVars` can be either a plainObject or function that return a plainObject.

-`processVars` is a function that allow you to

 if `query` type is a string, processsing variables is ignored.
 otherwise the result of `defaultVars`, `inVars` and `processVars` are respectively merged into a final variable object. then passed to `query` function for resolving.

-`processResult` allow to process fetch result and calculate a new data.
+`defaultVars` can be either a plainObject or function that return a plainObject.
+if *react-fgql* is used and `defaultVars` is a function. it gets invoked with ownerProps as argument.

+`processVars` is a function get executed lastely of variables construction chain. which allow to override or generate new variables.

+`processResult` is a function that gets invoked with post middlewares result data as argument.
+which is a query object specific.

 `fetchInterval` define delay time between each fetch operation.
-if `fetchInterval` value is above `0` and ^[react-fgql] is used, the auto fetch mode starts immidiatlly every `fetchInterval` ms when component is mounted.
+if *react-fgql* is used, the auto fetch mode starts immidiatlly every X ms when component is mounted.

+> fetch operations are sequentially fired.
+> No fetch operation is fired if the first is running.

 Properties Table :